whatwg/dom/README.md

 ## Contribution opportunities

-Folks notice minor and larger issues with the DOM Standard all the time and we'd love your help fixing those.
+Folks notice minor and larger issues with the DOM Standard all the time and we would love your help fixing those.
 Pull requests for typographical and grammar errors are also most welcome.

 Issues labeled ["good first issue"](https://github.com/whatwg/dom/labels/good%20first%20issue) are a good place to get a taste for editing the DOM Standard.
-Note that we don't assign issues and there's no reason to ask for availability either, just provide a pull request.
+Note that we do not assign issues, and there is no reason to ask for availability either; simply provide a pull request.

 If you are thinking of suggesting a new feature, read through the [FAQ](https://whatwg.org/faq) and [Working Mode](https://whatwg.org/working-mode) documents to get yourself familiarized with the process.